Norwood School (Montgomery County, Maryland)

 Norwood School is an independent co-educational day school in Bethesda, Maryland for students in pre-kindergarten through eighth grade from 49 zip codes in Maryland, Virginia, and Washington, D.C.
 Norwood was founded in 1952.

 The school is located within the Potomac census-designated place, and it has a "Bethesda, Maryland" mailing address.

 The current head of school is Matthew A. Gould.

-Program

-In addition to core academic subjects, students take world languages (Spanish, French, Chinese, and Latin), art, music, drama, physical education, life skills, library and technology.
-Students in every grade level participate in at least one stage performance, including an annual fall play and spring musical for seventh and eighth graders.

-Character education

-Character education and service learning are integral parts of life at Norwood and have been so since the school's founding in 1952.
-Frances Marsh started Norwood on the very idea that a school should stand for and teach a core set of values.
-She felt strongly that a school has a responsibility to help students “gain an intelligent awareness of the world around them; a sense of their own worth; and a recognition of the obligation to share that worth with society and the community in which they live.”
-Norwood has a “Value of the Month” curriculum and begins every month with a lesson about character.
-The school's motto is “How you lead your life matters.”
-Service learning is integral to the Norwood experience at all grade levels.

-Athletics

-Students in grades K-6 take P.E. four times a week; fifth and sixth graders have the option to participate in interscholastic athletics in addition to their P.E. class.
-Seventh and eighth graders fulfill their physical education requirements by participating on an athletic team, in Norwood's outdoor education program Summit, or through other P.E. offerings such as strength and conditioning.

 Campus and facilities

-Norwood's 38-acre campus is located in Bethesda, Maryland at the corner of River Road and Bradley Boulevard, less than a mile from the Capital Beltway.
-The property features two athletic fields for soccer, lacrosse, and field hockey, a baseball field, softball field, a smaller soccer field for the youngest students, outdoor education ropes course, archaeological dig site, and a learning garden and pond.
+Norwood's 40-acre campus is located in Bethesda, Maryland at the corner of River Road and Bradley Boulevard, less than a mile from the Capital Beltway.
+The property features two athletic fields for soccer and lacrosse, a baseball field, softball field, a smaller soccer field for the youngest students, outdoor education ropes course, archaeological dig site, and a learning garden and pond.
 Buildings include: